 States measure performance and set targets on a statewide basis, and providers of public transportation measure performance and set targets for their transit system.
-Depending upon the area of performance, targets are set annually, biennially, or every four years.
+Depending upon the area of performance. targets are set annually, biennially, or every four years.
 States and providers of public transportation must also develop supporting strategic plans for monitoring and improving performance in order to achieve their selected targets.
 In addition to setting quantitative targets, periodic narrative reports on measured performance compared to previous targets are required.
 The TPB is required to complete a system performance report (Appendix D to this plan) with every quadrennial LRTP and also provides inputs to the reports that states must submit biennially.
 Target-setting is intended to be based on an agency's strategic plan and sciencebased methodology for forecasting performance based on measured trends and the funding available and programmed for projects that will affect performance.

 The MPO (TPB) is responsible for collecting this information to calculate measures and set targets for the metropolitan planning area, as appropriate.
-MPOs have up to 180 days to adopt targets following the targets being set by state DOTs or providers of public transportation.
-MPOs must coordinate with the state DOTs and providers of public transportation in setting the metropolitan area targets, which should be based on the strategic plans and funded projects of the cognizant agencies.
+MPOs have up to 180 days to adopt targets following the targets being set by state DOTs or providers of public or for a four-year period.

-Highway safety and transit safety targets are set annually.
-Other targets are set biennially or for a four-year period.
 The current four-year targets were set for the period 2018 through 2021.
 While this period has concluded, the actual performance data for these targets are not yet available at the time of this plan.
 The next round of four-year targets for period 2022-2025 must be set by state DOTs by October 1, 2022, with MPOs having up to 180 days afterwards to set targets.